 Baptism is not simply a “naming ceremony” or even just a blessing for a new baby.
 It is the beginning of the Christian life and the gateway to eternal life.
 Because of this, the sacrament of baptism is taken very seriously in the Church.

 We believe that baptism is a sacrament, an action of Jesus Christ in his Church.
 A sacrament is an outward sign of inward grace, instituted by Jesus Christ.
 By the carrying out of the sacramental rite, grace is given to the soul of the person who received the sacrament.

 In this sacrament, Jesus Christ

 Baptisms are normally carried out after Mass on Sunday.
-If you are coming to that Mass, please stay behind afterwards for the Baptism.
-If you are going to a different Mass that weekend, please be at the Church at 12.00am.
-The Baptism will take place once people have left the Church.
+If you are coming to that Mass, please stay behind afterwards for the baptism.
+If you are going to a different Mass that weekend, please be at the Church at 12 noon.
+The baptism will take place once people have left the church.

 If you would like your child to be baptised, please contact Father Neil in person.
-You are welcome to arrange the celebration of Baptism during a Sunday Mass or at any other convenient time.
 Children should be baptised within the first weeks of birth.